sebr/hass-aarlo/README.md

     pyaarlo: debug
 ```

 Home assistant logs everything to `/config/home-assistant.log`, a typical piece of debug from Aarlo looks like this.

 ```
 2020-01-21 11:44:48 DEBUG (ArloBackgroundWorker) [pyaarlo] fast refresh 2020-01-21 11:44:48 DEBUG (ArloBackgroundWorker) [pyaarlo] day testing with 2020-01-21!
 2020-01-21 11:44:50 DEBUG (ArloEventStream) [pyaarlo] async ping response subscriptions/XXXXXX-XXX-XXXXXXX_web
 ```

 If you fancy diving in, and please do, searching for exceptions and `traceback`s is a good place to start.

-* Event logging.
+#### Event logging
 You can look at what events Arlo is sending you by turning on event stream dumping.
 Add the following to your `configuration.yaml` file and Aarlo will dump events into `/config/.aarlo/packets.dump`:

 ```yaml
 aarlo:
     # current config here
     packet_dump: True
 ```

 This file will built up from a constant trickle of packets from Arlo.
 The following exerpt shows a login confirmation and a subscription check response.

 ```
 {'status': 'connected'}
 { 'action': 'is',